Inventory, lb : 0

 Melinjo leaves contain protein, fiber, copper, potassium, phosphorus, calcium, iron, vitamin A, antioxidants, zinc, manganese, and magnesium.

 Melinjo leaves are best suited for both raw and cooked applications such as steaming, boiling, and stir-frying.
-Having a slightly slimy texture similar to spinach, Melinjo leaves are commonly used in Malaysian and Indonesian cooking and are mixed in spicy soups, in vegetable “lodeh” curries, and in seafood dishes cooked with coconut milk.
+Having a slightly slimy texture similar to spinach, Melinjo leaves are commonly used in Malaysian and Indonesian cooking and are mixed in s soups, in vegetable “lodeh” curries, and in seafood dishes cooked with coconut milk.
 They are also commonly found in stir-fry dishes with egg.
 Melinjo leaves pair well with jackfruit, carrots, green beans, bean sprouts, coconut, galangal, bay leaves, tamarind, garlic, onion, dried fish, prawns, and shrimp paste.
 They will keep up to two days when stored in a loose bag in the refrigerator.

 Melinjo leaves are used in the rural communities of Aceh in Indonesia and in the Karbis tribe Northeastern India for celebrations and important life events.
-Kuah pliek is a traditional vegetable curry that is often made with young Melinjo leaves and is used for keureudja and khanduri in the Aceh culture.
+Kuah pliek is a traditional vegetable curry that is often made with young Melinjo leaves and ied for keureudja and khanduri in the Aceh culture.
 In the Karbi tribe in Northeastern India, the Karbis refer to themselves as the “children of Hanthu and Mehek,” Hanthu meaning Melinjo, and Mehek referring to another wild plant.
 The Karbis use Melinjo leaves in religious rituals, where the leaves are cooked with the meat of a sacrificial animal.
 In addition to culinary uses, the sap of the Melinjo leaves is also used for eye infections.

 Melinjo leaves are native to Asia and Southeast Asia, specifically Indonesia, India, Thailand, Peninsular Malaysia, Singapore, and the Philippines.
 They are also found in New Guinea, the Solomon Islands, and Fiji.
 The exact origins of Melinjo are unknown, but the leaves have been used in Asia for centuries and were classified by Carlus Linnaeus in 1767.
 Today Melinjo leaves are available at local markets in Asia, Southeast Asia, and select Pacific Ocean Islands.